ethereum/execution-spec-tests/docs/writing_tests/adding_a_new_test.md

 A new test can be added by either:

-- Adding a new `test_` python function to an existing file in any of the existing category subdirectories within `fillers`.
+- Adding a new `test_` python function to an existing file in any of the existing category subdirectories within `tests`.
 - Creating a new source file in an existing category, and populating it with the new test function(s).
-- Creating an entirely new category by adding a subdirectory in `fillers` with the appropriate source files and test functions.
+- Creating an entirely new category by adding a subdirectory in `tests` with the appropriate source files and test functions.